-This AHRC-funded project is directed by Prof Thomas Schmidt, who joined The University of Manchester in 2012.
+This AHRC-funded project was directed by Prof Thomas Schmidt, who joined The University of Manchester in 2012.

-The project is a collaboration between the University of Manchester, the Warburg Institute (School of Advanced Study, London), Bangor University, and the Department of Digital Humanities (King's College, London).
+The project was a collaboration between the University of Manchester, the Warburg Institute (School of Advanced Study, London), Bangor University, and the Department of Digital Humanities (King's College, London).

-Other project outcomes include a collection of essays and studies, a double issue of the Journal of the Alamire Foundation presenting the papers of the recent project conference (forthcoming in 2014/15); also, the project team is working with the Dutch ensemble Cappella Pratensis (which specialises in the singing from reproductions of original sources) to give workshops and performances based on the new research at the Laus Polyphonie festival in 2014.
+Other project outcomes included a collection of essays and studies, and a double issue of the Journal of the Alamire Foundation presenting the papers of the project conference; also, the project team worked with the Dutch ensemble Cappella Pratensis (which specialises in the singing from reproductions of original sources) to give workshops and performances based on the new research at the Laus Polyphonie festival in 2014.

 For more information, please visit the links below: